EvanKepner/mutatest/README.rst

     $ pip install mutatest

-Alternatively, clone this repo and install locally:
+Alternatively, clone this repo and install from source files:

 .. code-block:: bash